Gene therapy helps teens see first star

 Rylee and Saman were both diagnosed with Leber congenital amaurosis, a severe form of retinal dystrophy, in their first year of life.
 The inherited retinal disease (IRD) leads to progressive vision loss and blindness.
 Read Rylee and Saman’s story here.

-Luminesce Alliance has funded a health economics study on IRD patients.
-Early results show significantly reduced health-related utility in the IRD patients, across all dimensions of quality of life scores.
+Luminesce Alliance has funded a health economics study on IRD patients Blinding Genetic Eye Conditions: Economics and Impacts of Genomics and Precision Medicine.
+Early results show significantly reduced health-related utility in the IRD patients, across all dimensions of quality-of-life scores.
 This is in the areas of independent living, senses, relationships, self-worth, mental health, coping, pain and happiness.
 Studies are also in progress analysing lifetime impact of IRDs, with preliminary analysis showing significant impacts on education, lost employment opportunities for young people and older individuals, health related costs, and psychosocial impacts.